Randa-Lakab/Uni-pal-bot/README.md

 User: What prizes can we win?

-Uni-Pal: 🏆 Prizes: Certified participation certificates, financial prizes, gifts for winning teams, special recognition for best project idea
+Uni-Pal: 🏆 Prizes: Certified participation certificates, financial prizes, gifts for winning teams, special recognition for best project idea.

 ###  Installation & Setup